frac/ci-ansible-tripleo/README.md

 context and/or URL to github issue.
 ```

-To address feedback and iterate on reviews, ammend your existing commit and run "git review" again
+To address feedback and iterate on reviews, amend your existing commit (git commit --amend) and run "git review" again